abhayagiri/beginning-our-day/manuscripts/ay/ay-all.md

 could be better.
 What we often neglect, however, is the wish to be heard, which everyone has.
-Responding to that wish with compassion requires that we develop the skill of receptive, non-judgmental listening—listening to others and listening to ourselves.
+Responding to that wish with compassion requires that we develop the skill of receptive, non-judgmental listening---listening to others and listening to ourselves.

 # Small Choices Lead to Big Decisions